 Collectively, the past eight years are the warmest years since modern recordkeeping began in 1880.
 This annual temperature data makes up the global temperature record – which tells scientists the planet is warming.

-This video is shown in Celsius degrees.
-You can access the version in Fahrenheit degrees lower on this page.
+This video is shown in degrees Celsius.
+You can access the version in degrees Fahrenheit lower on this page.